UiL-OTS-labs/jspsych-uil-template-docs/README.md

 Many browsers and versions have their own defaults for security like 'autoplay', allowing sounds, pop-ups and alerts, importing images from local sources, etc. It is impossible to know 100% sure if things will work in your browser in advance, so be prepared to deal with some confusion.

 ## For 'real' online data collection, you will need a server-based setup
-While you could -- in principle -- use jsPsych in the traditional lab context, it will typically not make a lot of sense.
+While you could -- in principle -- use jsPsych offline in the traditional lab context, it will typically not make a lot of sense.
 Especially if you want to store your research data for an experiment in one place, a web-server setup is the way to go.

 # From template to your own online experiment

 ## Prerequisites and scope limitation
-This documentation is primarily aimed at people _affiliated to the UiL OTS labs_ (Utrecht University: RMA Linguistics students and researchers).
+This documentation is primarily aimed at people _affiliated to the UiL OTS labs_ (Utrecht University: Linguistics students and researchers).
 The infrastructure and support for doing online experiments will be _only availble for those people_.
 While we are still developing, support is limited to students in the EDDA course only!

 - People _affiliated to our lab__ can use the information [from our lab webiste](https://uilots-labs.wp.hum.uu.nl/experiments/overview/) and expand the "Online experiments using jsPsych" section for details.
 Please [follow this how-to](https://uilots-labs.wp.hum.uu.nl/how-to/online-experimenting/).